 We took the Sea Life Safari Cruise with Osprey Cruises.
 Yes, we saw dolphins frolicking in the Laguna Madre, as you do on most dolphin tours.
 But the dolphin sightings were not the highlight of the trip.
 The highlight was the sea life education we got on this eco-tour cruise.
 As we left the dock, the crew dragged a net behind the slow-moving boat.
 When they pulled it in, it was filled with sea life.
 One by one, the crew pulled out a curious creature, offered a little information and gave kids and their adults a chance to touch the jellyfish, starfish, and dozens of other underwater wonders.

-2. Learn to Build a Sand Castle
+2. Take Sand Castle Lessons

 Sure, you’ve been building sand castles your whole life.
 But we’re not talking about a few lumps of sand here.
 We’re talking actual castles, with bridges and staircases, windows and doors.
 Castles that stand two feet high.

 The teacher here is professional sand castle artist Lucinda “Sandy Feet” Wierenga.
 She’s been building sandcastles on South Padre Island since 1985.
 Her 2-hour sand castle building lessons are a fascinating hands-on experience, definitely one of the top things to do on South Padre Island beach.
 In the end, my castle looked nothing like hers, but it was a better sand castle than I have ever built in my lifetime of lumping sand into castle-like formations.
+Join sand sculpting here.

 Don’t get burned on the beach.
 Here are our favorite sunscreen picks for babies and kids.